Animals Are Inefficient Converters of Food

 Broad estimates are sometimes even used to represent the entire category of meat (ex: meat requires 10x more crops than feeding people directly).

-We also use these shortcuts for illustrative purposes, while acknowledging that that there is wide variation in the actual FCRs of particular animals based on age, breed, internal and external environment, type of feed, and a multitude of other factors.
+We also use these shortcuts for illustrative purposes, while acknowledging that there is wide variation in the actual FCRs of particular animals based on age, breed, internal and external environment, type of feed, and a multitude of other factors.

 As interdisciplinary scientist Valcav Smil explains, “definite rate is valid only for a particular animal, herd, or flock.” (p.146)